 This series of four articles on Natural Elements encompass: Fire Earth Wind and Water.

-As well as providing a philosophical parallel between these four elements and human behaviour is to demonstrate how they can help shape our personal philosophy and provide guidance.
+As well as providing a philosophical parallel between these four elements and human behaviour the intention is to demonstrate how the elements can help shape our personal philosophy and, provide guidance.

 All things in the universe originate from one source.
 Thus, all things in the universe are linked to everything else as are the four elements.

-When we think of fire we may think about volcanoes, wildfires, barbecues, house fires, firework celebrations, lava, cigars, prehistoric mans’ discovery of fire and even, camping.
+When we think of fire, thoughts of volcanoes, wildfires, barbecues, house fires, firework celebrations, lava, cigars, prehistoric mans’ discovery of fire and even, camping come to mind.

 Molten rock in the core of the Earth is called magma.
 After it has emerged or flowed from a volcano it is called lava.
 Same thing but different names in different circumstances.

 Lava may flow to the surface of the Earth or undersea though volcanic vents as liquid rock while solidifying.
 It is a cycle, from solid rock to molten rock to solid rock again.
 Life for everything is circular, we come and go, are born and die and are born again.
 Thus it is with the cycle of life, rocks and lava.
 Over millions of years soil on the surface sinks, becomes rock then magma and over time it re-emerges as lava and then solidifies into rock again.

 Lava flows down through mountains and forests, across fields and towns whilst the liquid carpet destroys or buries everything in its path.

 (I find this photo of a lava flow at Pahoehoe in Hawaii particularly interesting.
 The movement and the dark streaks remind me of human veins and skin.
 It looks alive.
 Awesomely beautiful.)
 Because so much molten rock is spewed from a volcano and the lava can flow long distances, hills and mountains may change shape, rivers disappear and new ones appear.
 Coastlines and the seabed may change shape, grow and move.